djplaner/canvas-collections/readme.md

 Try with the image on the right.
 It shows the same modules page with Collections installed.

-See the [Canvas Collections documentation site](https://djplaner.github.io/canvas-collections/) for more.
+See the [Canvas Collections documentation site](https://djplaner.github.io/canvas-collections/) for more, including [how to install Canvas Collections](https://djplaner.github.io/canvas-collections/getting-started/install/is-it-installed/)

 | Vanilla Canvas | Canvas Collections |
 | -------------- | ------------------ |